Rule Eleven: Special Rules for the Documentary Awards - Feature

 - DOCUMENTARY FEATURE

-- The eligibility period for documentary features begins on January 1, 2012, and ends on December 31, 2012.
+- The eligibility period for documentary features begins on January 1, 2013, and ends on December 31, 2013.
 All paperwork must be completed and received by the Academy no later than 30 days after the end of the qualifying runs.
-For films completing their qualifying runs after August 15, 2012, all paperwork, including legal contracts, must be completed and received by the Academy by 5 p.m.
-PT on Monday, September 24, 2012.
-Those films submitting paperwork by September 24 with a planned qualifying run before the end of the calendar year, but which may not have a locked picture by the September 24 deadline, may request an extension on the DVD submission only to October 24.
-(See Paragraph III.B.2 below.)
+For films completing their qualifying runs after August 16, 2013, all paperwork, including legal contracts, must be completed and received by the Academy by 5 p.m.
+PT on Monday, September 23, 2013.
+Those films submitting paperwork by September 23 with a planned qualifying run before the end of the calendar year, but which will not have a locked picture by the September 23 deadline, may request by September 16 an extension for DVD submission only.
+Extensions will be granted only to October 23 and only if the picture is not locked.
+There will be NO exceptions.

 - The picture must be exhibited using 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master – Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000), and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.